fisher-alice/johnny-five-wiki/_Footer.md

-Does just anyone get to edit the footer?
+I just edited the footer @toyrone007 on twitter